 Moreover, the heightened tension, which would result from a supernatural solution, would not lack its objectification in the dialectical succession of human situations.
 Hitherto, the dialectic has been conceived to rest on a bipolar conjunction and opposition.
 Within each man there are both the attachment and interestedness of sensitivity and intersubjectivity and, on the other hand, the detachment and disinterestedness of the pure desire to know.
-From this conjunction of opposites there follow 1) the interference of the lower level with the unfolding of inquiry and reflection, of deliberation and decision, 2) the consequent unintelligibility of situations, and 3) the increasing irrelevance of intelligence and reasonableness to the real problem of human living.
-But when this problem of evil is wet by a supernatural solution, human perfection itself becomes a limit to be transcended, and then, the dialectic is transformed from a bipolar to a tripolar conjunction and opposition.
-The humanist viewpoint loses its primacy. not by some extrinsicist invasion, but by submitting to its own immanent necessities.
-For if the humanist is to stand by the exigencies of his own unrestricted desire, if he is to yield to the demands for openness set by every further question, then he will discover the limitations that imply man's incapacity for sustained development, he will acknowledge and consent to the one solution that exists and, if that solution is supernatural, his very humanism will lead beyond itself.
-At the same time, because the supernatural solution is realized in accord with probability schedules, because it is accepted by some and rejected by others, because acceptance is no more than the base and beginning for further development, because the undeveloped is imperfect and the imperfection of the supernatural solution misses the higher synthesis of human living, there will be a humanism in revolt against the proffered supernatural solution.
+From this conjunction of opposites there follows the interference of the lower level with the unfolding of inquiry and reflection, Maeliberation and decision, the consequent unintelligibility of situations, and 3) the increasing irrelevance of intelligence and reasonableness to the real problems of human living.
+But when that this problem of evil is met by a sup rnatural solution, human pro perfection itself becomes a limit to be transcended, and then the dialectic is transformed from a bipolar to a tripolar conjunction and opposition.
+The humanist viewpoint loses its primar primacy, not by some extrinsicist invasion, but by submitting to its own immanent necessities.
+For if the humanist is to stand by the sways exigences of his own unrestricted desire, if he is to yield to the demands for openness set by every further question, then he will discover the limitations that imply man's incapacity for sustained development, and he will acknowledge and consent to the one solution that wasy exists and, if that solution is supernatural, his very humanism will lead beyond itself.
+At the same time, because the supernatural solution is realized in accord with probability schedules, because it is accepted by some and rejected by others, because suppose acceptance is no more than the base and beginning for further development, because the unday undeveloped is imperfect and the imperfection of the supernatural solution misses the higher synthesis of human values, there will be a humanism in revolt against the proffered supernatural solution.
 It will ignore the problem of evil; it will contest the fact of a solution; it will condemn mystery as myth; it will demand reason and exclude faith; it will repudiate hope and labor passionately to build the city of man with the hands of man; it will be ready to love God in song and dance, in human feasting and human sorrow, with human intelligence and human good will, but only so.
-For a time, it may base its case upon the short#comings of those that profess the solution but live it imperfectly or intermittently or not at all.
+For a time it may base its case upon the short-comings of those that profess the solution but live it imperfectly or intermittently or not at all.
 But this incidental argument sooner or later will give place to its real basis.
-For it rests on man's proud content to be just a man, and its tragedy is that, on the present supposition of a supernatural solution, to be just a man is what man cannot be.
+For it rests on man's proud content to be just a man, and its tragedy is that, on the present supposition of a supernatural solution, to beg just a man is what man cannot be.
 If he would be truly a man, he would submit to the unrestricted desire and discover the problem of evil and affirm the existence of a solution and accept the solution that exists.
 But if he would be only a man, he has to be less.
-Ho has to forsake the openness of the pure desire; he has to take refuge in the counter-positions; he has to develop what counter-philosophies he can to save his dwindling humanism from further losses; and there will not be lacking men clear-sighted enough to grasp that the issue is between God and man, logical enough to grant that intelligence and reason are orientated towards God, ruthless enough to summon to their aid the dark forces of passion and of violence.
+He has to forsake the openness of them pure desire; he has to take refuge in the counter-positions; he has to develop what counter-philosophies he can to save his dwindling humanism from further losses; and there will eper clear-sighted enough not be lacking men to grasp that the issue is between God and man, logical enough to grant that intelligence and reason are orientated towards God, ruthless enough to summon to their aid the dark forces of passion and of violence.

-6. The Identification of the Solution
+6. The Identification of the x Solution.